ghostboard/ghost-purge-images/README.md

 You can exclude one or more file extensions.
 Examples:
   - Excluding `.webp` files, adding the optional param `... --exclude-ext=webp`
   - Excluding `.jpg` and `.gif` files (add a comma), adding the optional param `... --exclude-ext=jpg,gif`

-## 🎯 Troubleshooting

-### Error: EACCES: permission denied, unlink ANY_FILE_PATH
-Permissions issue on your server, try to run in your Ghost folder:

-`sudo chmod -R a+rw content`

 ## 📋 Changelog
 See [CHANGELOG.md](https://github.com/ghostboard/ghost-purge-images/blob/master/CHANGELOG.md)